 2. Purposes of data processing and legal basis

-When you visit the website, the browser you use automatically sends information to our website server.
+When you access the website, the browser you use automatically sends information to our website server.
 This information is temporarily stored in a log file.
-The following information is recorded and stored until it is (automatically) deleted:
+The following information is collected and stored until it is (automatically) deletion:

 - IP address

 - Date and time of the request

 - Time zone difference from Greenwich Mean Time (GMT)